What happens on the cellular level, stays on the cellular level:

 The simple answer is: we don’t know, but not that long.
 This is a process that even if done efficiently, can take different amount of time for different people.
 On average if you do everything right,you can expect to become fat adapted in 5-6 weeks.

-This is generally depending on how well you keep a low carb – high fat state, how well you maintain your fasted states, how you exercise and finally how well adapted on the hormonal level you starting out.
+This generally depends on how well you keep a low carb – high fat diet, how well you maintain your fasted states, how you structure your exercise and finally how well adapted on the hormonal level you are when starting out.

 On the same note, we should also be asking: How sustainable is the adaption?